Mentalab-hub/explorepy/README.rst

 ``explorepy`` is an open-source Python API designed to collect and process ExG data using Mentalab's Explore device.
 Amongst other things, ``explorepy`` provides the following features:

-* Real-time streaming of ExG, orientation, and environmental data.
+* Real-time streaming of ExG, orientation and environmental data.
 * Data recording in CSV and BDF+ formats.
 * Integration with LabStreaming Layer.
 * Electrode impedance measurements.